Shape-and-Shift/shopware-test-task/README.md

 ![](https://res.cloudinary.com/dtgdh7noz/image/upload/v1607674279/Bildschirmfoto_2020-12-11_um_10.10.06_tn5zfx.png)
 *Dummy image, the sections are not correct here*

+The admin module should contain the overview page, detail & create page.

 All data (name, street, ...) should be displayed on the overview page.
 For the overview page please use the [sw-entity-listing](https://component-library.shopware.com/components/sw-entity-listing) component.
 I can't say it enough - Always take a look at the existing core files, for example within the [sw-customer-list](https://github.com/shopware/platform/blob/master/src/Administration/Resources/app/administration/src/module/sw-customer/page/sw-customer-list/sw-customer-list.html.twig#L54) to see how the components and code works together.